The state of New Hampshire is currently facing an unlikely epidemic—heroin abuse and addiction has skyrocketed in recent years.

 Opioids produce powerful withdrawal symptoms that can be as dangerous or life-threatening as the drugs themselves.
 For many, the “cold turkey” method is neither safe nor effective.
 For those struggling with opioid addiction, it is important for initial withdrawal to occur in a safe, medically-supervised environment.
 This ensures that proper treatment is readily available should complications arise.

 Due to the fact that many who struggle with heroin addiction initially abused prescription painkillers, it is important to diagnose and treat any co-occurring disorders a person many have.
 Co-occurring disorders are common among those suffering from addiction and are often one of the driving forces behind substance abuse.
 Dual diagnosis treatment provides clients with care for both addiction and any mental health disorders that may have influenced the development of addiction.
-Treating the conditions together minimizes the likelihood of relapse and helps clients develop healthy coping mechanisms to further support sobriety.
+The best heroin treatment methods will treat the conditions together and minimize the likelihood of relapse, helping clients develop healthy coping mechanisms to further support sobriety

 There are several signs and symptoms that may indicate a person has a problem with heroin.
 These include:

 - Burnt spoons

 - Dark, sticky residue